akaMrL/Placeholder-Polyfill/README.md

 #Placeholder-Polyfill

 <p>Add placeholders to your inputs in older browsers including IE6.
-For a non js fallback just set your labels to show using the .no-js class that Modernizr applies to the <html> tag</p>
+For a non js fallback just set your labels to show using the .no-js class that Modernizr applies to the &lt;html&gt; tag</p>

 ##Usage